 A course providing an overview of Christian worship including biblical and historical perspectives.
 The major emphasis is on the pastor's role of formulating and leading worship services.
+Prerequisite:Introduction to Music Ministries

 PAS-3023 Pastoral Care and Counseling

 A course designed to prepare students to minister to the needs of the faith community through effective pastoral care and counseling.